Ajrarn/Natao/README.md

 ## Acknowledgments

-* Thanks to all my friends, for their insights and time spent testing Natao, and special thanks to Alexandre Nothis who
-* helped on the French-to-English translation.
+* Thanks to all my friends, for their insights and time spent testing Natao.
+And special thanks to Alexandre Nothis who helped on the French-to-English translation.
 * Thanks to Anne Missotte, ergotherapist, for her ideas and suggestions.
 * Thanks to all the programers who created the library and tools used by Natao:
     * [Nwjs](http://nwjs.io/)